Hescorlpioanl/Hescorlpioanl.github.io/_posts/Notes/2023-10-21-o'reilly-rest-api-design-rulebook-notes.md

 ### Code-On-Demand

-The Web makes heavy use of code-on-demand, a constraint which enables web servers to temporarily transfer executable programs, such as scripts or plug-ins, to clients. like the code that run on the old flash player.
+The Web makes heavy use of code-on-demand, a constraint that enables web servers to temporarily transfer executable programs, such as scripts or plug-ins, to clients. like the code that runs on the old Flash Player.

 ## Web Standards